Xiaoying Pu

 [PDF] [BibTeX]

 SPy: Car Steering Reveals Your Trip Route!.
 Mert D. Pesé, Xiaoying Pu, and Kang G. Shin.
-Proceedings on Privacy Enhancing Technologies 2020.2 (2020): 155-174.
+In Proceedings on Privacy Enhancing Technologies 2020.2 (2020): 155-174.

 The Garden of Forking Paths in Visualization: A Design Space for Reliable Exploratory Visual Analytics.
 Xiaoying Pu, Matthew Kay.
 IEEE VIS 2018 BELIV Workshop.